khimo/khimo.github.io/bli-guides/bli-for-blgw-installers.md

 Intelligence_ with the service provider.
 Refer to [BeoLiving Intelligence Link to Third Party Cloud Service Guide](bli-link-third-party-service.html) for a detailed description on how to link your voice control device with _BeoLiving Intelligence_.

-For now, only _Alexa_ is officially supported for voice control.
-More voice control devices are on the way.
+_Alexa_ is officially supported for voice control.
 Check [BeoLiving Intelligence Alexa's skill Guide](bli-alexa) to know all you can do with _Alexa_ and _BeoLiving Intelligence_.
+More voice control devices are on the way but for now Google Assistant is available for integration only through IFTTT.

 ## Other changes respect to BLGW